Role of Contract Management in Business Development

 - Deliver reports or deliverables in person

-Through these periodic updates, you are creating opportunities for your client to talk to you about additional business opportunities.
-As Woody Allen famously said, “80% of success is just showing up”.
-Choose an enterprise contract management system that enables you to build several tasks, assign them to specific team members, and send automatic “to-do” email reminders.
+Through these periodic updates, you’re creating opportunities for your client to talk to you about additional business opportunities.
+As Woody Allen famously said, “80% of success is just showing up.”
+Choose a contract management system that enables you to build several tasks, assign them to specific team members, and send automatic “to-do” email reminders.

 Encourage Cross Selling

 For some industries, cross selling is essential for survival.
-For example, in the financial services industry, Wells Fargo stands out from the competition by selling an average of 5.9 products to its customers.
+For example, in the financial services industry, Wells Fargo stands out from the competition by selling an average of 5.9 products per customer.

-As a matter of fact, Wells Fargo sets the expectation to sell at least one more product to every customer every year as one of its competitive advantages.
-Take a cue from this company and work the following strategies when you are providing an existing service to an existing client rep:
+In fact, Wells Fargo sets the expectation to sell at least one more product to every customer every year as one of its competitive advantages.
+Take a cue from this company and work the following strategies when you are providing an existing service to an existing client:

-1. Look for opportunities to provide a new service to same client rep. For example, a marketing agency that has an existing contract for development of print ads could do a presentation of online ad capabilities to create new revenue streams.
-Bundling has long been used as an effective strategy to entice client reps to buy not just a single service, but an entire group of services that go together.
+For example, a marketing agency that has an existing contract for development of print ads could do a presentation of online ad capabilities to create new revenue streams.
+Bundling has long been used as an effective strategy to entice client to buy not just a single service, but an entire group of services that go together.
 Offering a price break on package deals will help add additional services to any contract.

-3. Invest in partnerships to be ready for new service offerings to new client reps.
-In other words, have a list of reliable subcontractors that specialize in offerings at a lower profit margin that yours.
-This is why is critical that your team attends industry events and networks with other companies to build meaningful partnerships.
+In other words, have a list of reliable and approved subcontractors that specialize in offerings at a lower profit margin that yours.
+Your team should attend industry events and network with other companies to build meaningful partnerships.

 Establish Contract Templates and Clauses

-From our discussion in cross selling, it become clear the importance of having and making available to your team pre-approved contract templates and clauses.
-Through a contract management software, your company can facilitate and accelerate the drafting of contracts for providing new services to existing or new clients.
+In order to implement the above cross-selling tactics it’s important to give your team pre-approved contract templates and clauses.
+Through contract management software, your company can facilitate and accelerate the drafting of contracts for providing new services to existing or new clients.
 This shouldn’t be a process that starts from scratch every single time.
 This is just one of the many benefits from investing in a contract management software.

 Keep your eyes and ears open for opportunities in business development.
-Through periodic client updates and cross selling techniques, your company increase its annual revenue generation.
-Both contract management techniques are easier to perform through the use of contract management software.
+Through periodic client updates and cross selling techniques, your company can increase its annual revenues.
+Both contract management techniques are easier to perform using contract management software.